Murrmaid4/Team-Profile-Generator/README.md

 ## Description

-This application allows users to quickly and easily make a profile for their work team of interns/engineers and managersl.
+This application allows users to quickly and easily make a profile for their work team of interns/engineers and managers.

 ## Table of Contents